vibansal/HapCUT2/README.md

 ```

 ##Running extractHAIRS:
 The extractHAIRS tool converts a BAM file to a compact format (fragment file) containing only haplotype-informative information.
+This is a necessary precursor step to running HapCUT2.
 To run extractHAIRs and see options:

  ```./build/extractHAIRS ``` or  ```extractHAIRS ``` if installed.